 There are a lot of beginner kits that include an Arduino board and some basic components such as sensors, breadboard, potentiometer, push-button, LEDs, Jumper Wires, and motors.
 All the projects mentioned below use most of these basic components.

-Let's learn how to create some simple Arduino for kids projects that are perfect for beginners.
+Let's learn how to create some simple Arduino programming for kids projects that are perfect for beginners.
 These projects will help you understand a way to connect the Arduino with the basic components to perform certain actions.

 1. Blinking an LED